Pre1ude0/ringamajig/static/updateLog.md

+# Version 1.6
+- Added a tile [preview/builder tool](/docs#tile-preview-builder) to the docs page
+- Added heading anchors to the docs page

+---

 # Version 1.5
 - Introduced a new `site-button` meta tag variable to provide a 88x31px button image for your site card